apeterson91/rstapDP/README.md

 ## About

-This is an R package that (currently) fits a Linear Model with normally distributed residual error with a Dirichlet Process Prior placed on a subset of the regression coefficients.
-The primary target audience is researchers interested in the effect of built environment features (BEFs) on human health, though other applications are possible.
+The rstapDP package offers functions that fit a Linear Model with  a Dirichlet Process Prior placed on a subset of the regression coefficients used to model the nonlinear effect of built environment feature (BEF) exposure across space/time.
+The primary target audience is researchers interested in the effect of BEFs on human health, though other applications are possible.

 ## Installation